Principal Investigator: Art W. Schaafsma and Victor Limay Rios

-- Develop rapid reliable protocol for testing deoxynivalenol (DON) and Ochratoxin A (OTA) during on farm loading using aspirated dust.
+- Develop rapid reliable method for testing deoxynivalenol (DON) and Ochratoxin A (OTA) at grain elevator using aspirated dust.

 - Measuring progress in mitigating DON in wheat by comparing similar epidemics approximately 20 years apart.